 Let’s start with the speeds on offer, since they are the main area where AT&T Fiber is different from basic cable or wireless.

-Unlike cable, the fiber lines have very high data capacity — so even when “shared,” you won’t experience slowdowns in the evening as is common with cable.
+Regardless, fiber lines have very high data capacity compared with cable — so even when “shared,” you won’t experience noticeable slowdowns in the evening as is common with cable.

-As for the gig speeds: unless you’re running a massive call center out of your basement, you’re very unlikely to notice the difference between 940 and 1,000 Mbps service — I’m honestly not sure how they get away with advertising higher than the official speed, but regardless the difference is minor.
+As for the gig speeds: unless you’re running a massive call center out of your basement, you’re very unlikely to notice the difference between 940 and 1,000 Mbps service.

 AT&T Fiber as a cable internet alternative